9inefold/exiCPP/README.md

 **I've decided to completely rewrite exip in C++.**
-There were major issues with the library, but the tipping point was its complete inability to handle other libs outputs.
+There were major issues with the library, but the tipping point was its complete inability to handle other implementation's outputs.

 It was also obviously not written to be used for real XML inputs.
-There are a mountain of bugs and inefficiencies that I've been taping over, and a lack of support for essential options (like compression).
+There are a mountain of bugs and inefficiencies that I've been taping over, and a lack of support for essential options (such as compression).

-And while I *could* go through the whole codebase and fix all these issues, I wanted to write a safer and more efficient version from the start.
+While I *could* go through the whole codebase and fix all these issues, I wanted to write a safer and more efficient version from the start.

+I have also extended xerces for exificient and openexi testing.
+The libraries incorrectly use xerces (and in certain cases, the issues are in xerces itself), and things such as `CDATA`/`DOCTYPE` blocks and entities are mishandled, resulting in the xml outputs being different or entirely invalid.
+[See the conformance testing folder](tests) for more details.

 [You can find the new TODO list here](TODO.md).